 Undergraduate students in the Department of Plant Sciences are part of the Herbert College of Agriculture.
-Learn about admissions, visiting with us, jobs and internships (page coming soon), Plant Sciences scholarships, and Herbert student life.
+Learn about admissions, scheduling a virtual, taking a self-guided tour, scholarships, and Herbert student life.

 Please do not hesitate to contact your advisor, a faculty member, Undergraduate Coordinator Andy Pulte, Administrative Assistant for Student Records Sandy Kitts, or me if you have any questions, need guidance, or have suggestions.
 We welcome input on ways to strengthen this experience for future students.
 I have an open door policy.
 My office is in Room 358 Plant Biotechnology Building.

 Explore Our Concentrations

 Upon choosing the Plant Sciences major, undergraduate students are required to select a concentration.
 This specialized set of classes is designed to help you gain knowledge toward your desired career path.
 Students who successfully complete prescribed coursework will receive a Bachelor of Science in Plant Sciences.

-Plant Sciences strive to make special connections with our students.
+Plant Sciences strives to make special connections with our students.
 Faculty advisors assist undergraduates choosing curriculum, including departmental courses, electives, and a minor.
 These professors mentor students applying to undergraduate research positions, paid internships, and study abroad opportunities.
-Establishing personal relationships and tailoring coursework prepares students for the careers of their choice.
+Establishing personal relationships and tailoring coursework prepares you for the career of your choice.

 Students have the option of including undergraduate research and Extension work, a minor, and paid internship into their coursework.
-Participating in these and other opportunities get students hired.
+Participating in these and other opportunities get you hired.

-Leaving an undergraduate career with experience in state of the art research facilities set students apart in the workforce.
+Leaving an undergraduate career with experience in state of the art research facilities sets you apart in the workforce.

-Extension employs students to assist agents, contribute to publications, and interact with the public.
+Extension gives you the opportunity to assist agents, contribute to publications, and interact with the public.

-Minors are useful gaining knowledge in diverse areas that make students more marketable when searching for employment.
+Minors are useful gaining knowledge in diverse areas that make you more marketable when searching for employment.

-Clubs and other extracurriculars are resume builders and outlets to expand and hone professional skills.
+Clubs and other extracurriculars are resume builders and outlets to expand and hone your professional skills.